This post may contain affiliate links. Read my full disclosure policy.

 1. To make the green curry paste, slice everything thinly, especially lemongrass, ginger and galangal -and place in a food processor until very finely minced into a paste.
 Store up to a week in the fridge or freeze.

 2. Heat oil in a medium pot, over medium heat and sauté the shallot until golden.
 Add the curry paste and saute 1-2 minutes.
-Add the broth and bring it to a simmer and any optional additions. ***If using a jarred green curry paste I like to add a 4 inch stock of lemongrass -smashed, 3 slices galangal, 3-4 kefir lime leaves.
+Add the broth and bring it to a simmer and any optional additions. ***If using a jarred green curry paste, add lemon grass, galangalkaffir lime leaves.

 3. Add the broccolini and chicken (if using) and simmer until the broccoli is just tender and bright green and chicken is cooked through.
-Stir in the coconut milk and if using tofu, add this now.
+Stir in the coconut milk .
+If using tofu, add this now.

 4. Add the fish sauce and lime juice.

-5. To brighten up the soup -Place 1 cup of the coconut broth into a blender with the fresh basil and blend well until until bright green.
+5. To brighten up the soup ( to make it vibrant green like the photos) place 1 cup of the coconut broth into a blender with the fresh basil and blend well until until bright green.
+Set aside.

 8. Divide the noodles among 3-4 bowls.
 Pour the flavorful broth overtop.
 Garnish with bean sprouts, lime wedges, scallions & chili flakes.